krish63/CucumberJS/README.md

 ###Run tests
 - To run your tests, run the command `npm test`
-- To run your tests in parallel, run the command `npm run test_parallel`
 - To run your tests with local, run the command `npm run test_local`

 ###Further Reading